datacommonsorg/docsite/tutorials/sheets_latitude.md

 ![](/assets/images/tutorials/sheets_latitude_tutorial_7.png)

 If you’d like to experiment more with the data and methods from this tutorial, check out <https://docs.google.com/spreadsheets/d/1AYOD9yX59aKNNHoLLsmy00uihU72EKDFDZVo5KdX7H0/edit#gid=0>.
 You can clone the sheet by clicking on the File dropdown, then choosing the 'Make a copy' option.
+Note that you will need to enable the Sheets API as in Step 1 to retrieve the data for analysis.